waizat/phoneBook/readme.rst

-I'm not well verse in Github. the index file is in views/contacts/index.php
+I'm not well versed in Github. the index file is in views/contacts/index.php

 ###################
 What is CodeIgniter